Definition for portrait - What types of portraits are there?

 They are differentiated according to the form of representation

-• Portrait head: the head can be seen including the neck
+• Portrait head: the head is to be seen including the neck

-• Bust: Representation of the shoulder area and a large part of the upper body, continuing from the head and neck
+• Bust: Representation of the shoulder area and a large part of the upper body in continuation of the head and neck

-• Chestpiece: Image of most of the upper body with full or partial arms
+• Chest piece: depiction of most of the upper body with full or partial arms

-• Half-length: The person's figure is shown up to the waist
+• Half-figure: The person’s figure is shown up to the waist

-• Knee piece: the sitter is drawn up to the knees
+• Knee piece: the person portrayed is drawn up to the knees

-• Full figure: Representation of the drawn person in their entirety
+• Full figure: representation of the drawn person in its entirety

-A distinction is also made based on the degree of rotation
+A distinction is made between the degree of rotation

 • Half profile: Portrait is only painted half from the side

-• Three-quarter view: one side of the head is fully visible, the other is very foreshortened
+• Three-quarter view: one side of the head is fully visible, the other side is strongly foreshortened

 • Profile: The face is shown half turned to the side